What is active wetting?: Introduction

 Second, we briefly review a selection of recent works that use the notion of active wetting to describe certain observed phenomena in a variety of experimental and theoretical contexts, e.g., including inner structures of biological cells, cell aggregates and monolayers, and clusters resulting from motility-induced phase separation of active Brownian particles.

 Finally, we offer a tentative definition of active wetting that builds on the previously discussed notions of equilibrium, relaxational, driven, and reactive wetting.
-We also explain that there are a number of caveats that speak against a rigid classification into a small number of categories.
-Any classification will depend on the employed conceptual idealizations and resulting mathematical approximations.
-Our conclusion is that one might indeed discuss phenomena of active wetting but should always carefully clarify which characteristics of the considered system one refers to.
+We also explain that there exists a number of caveats that speak against a rigid classification into a small number of categories.
+Any classification of natural phenomena will depend on the employed conceptual idealizations and resulting mathematical approximations in their theoretical treatment.
+Our conclusion is that one might indeed distinguish phenomena of equilibrium, relaxational, driven, reactive, and active wetting but should always carefully clarify which characteristics of the considered system one refers to and which idealizations are used.